Abdo1713/socket-communication-python/README.md

 # Socket Communication: Client-Server Chat Application

 A simple client-server chat application with file transfer capabilities, built using Python and sockets.
+This project allows real-time text messaging and file transfers between a client and server.

+---

+## Credits & Inspiration
+This project is inspired by the simplicity and power of socket programming in Python.
+It is published mainly for **Hack Club** and for others to learn about networking and socket communication.

 ---